CarstenKoenig/YouVote/README.md

 script to get started - if not just follow these steps:

+### make

+alternatively there is an `Makefile` included so

+    make server-start

+should compile everything and then fire up the server

 ### building the server app
 the first step is to get the Haskell appliction compiled: